GSA/digitalgov.gov/content/about/style-guide.md

 #### Numbers

-- Write out all nine numbers under 10, except for percentages
+- Write out all numbers under 10.
-- Use the word percent; not the percent sign (use twenty-three percent, not 23%)
+- Use numbers with the percent symbol (e.g.; 0.9%, 7%, 23%), but use words instead of figures in casual use (She said he has a zero percent chance of winning.).

 #### Symbols

+- Use a forward slash `/` between words can be ambiguous; do not use one to replace words like _and_ or _or_.
-Unless the symbol is part of a name or branding, use the word (e.g., use the word _and_ instead of an ampersand & or a plus sign +).
+- Unless a symbol is part of a name or branding, use the word (e.g., use the word _and_ instead of an ampersand `&` or a plus sign `+`).

 #### Dates

-- Use the expanded form of Month Day, Year (e.g., February 16, 2018) to avoid confusion that may arise by using the numeric format—for users in some other countries, 01/11/2018 would mean November 1st; not January 11th.
+- Use the expanded form of _Month Day, Year_ (e.g., February 16, 2022) to avoid confusion that may arise by using the numeric format; for users in some other countries, 01/11/2018 would mean November 1st; not January 11th.
     - For specific dates, use the full, four-digit year
 - Can abbreviate for informal dates (the ‘90s)
 - Include ordinal indicators (st, nd, rd, th) on dates (e.g., use November 23rd instead of November 23)